antfriend/semantic_bit_theory/docs/enhancement_plan.md

     Validate that text can be successfully encoded to SB JSON.

     Checks:
-    1. Text can be JSON serialized (no invalid characters)
-    2. Text length is below character limit
+    1. Text length is below character limit
-    3. Text contains at least one valid sentence
+    2. Text contains at least one sentence after segmentation
+    3. At least one sentence can produce a valid pattern

     Returns:
         (is_valid, error_message)

+    Note: Python strings are inherently JSON-safe, no serialization check needed.
     """
 ```